 As the year comes to a close and winter sets in, we like to look back at the year that was and do our best to prepare for the year ahead.
 What would the holiday season be without yuletide cheer, excessive commercialization and of course…security predictions?
 Yes, it’s time to join my colleagues in the security industry, peer into my magical crystal ball and provide a glimpse of what is to come.
 Grab a nice hot beverage, curl up next to the fire and enjoy!

 2015 continued the trend of major retail data breaches resulting in bulk debit and credit card theft, but it also marked a shift that will accelerate in 2016.
 In the coming year, expect attackers to move away from targeting financial information and instead target personally identifiable information (PII).
 In 2015, we continued to see credit/debit card theft at the likes of America’s Thrift Stores

-, Hilton Hotel properties
+, The Trump Hotel Collection, Hilton Hotel properties

 , Service Systems Associates